-Table 46.
+Table 45.
 System Setup options-Display menu

 Display Display Brightness Brightness on battery power By default, the screen brightness is set to 50 when the computer is running on battery power.
 Set the screen brightness when the computer is running on battery power.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
 Brightness on AC power By default, the screen brightness is set to 100 when the computer is running on AC power.
 Set the screen brightness when the computer is running on AC power.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
 Full Screen Logo Enables or disables the computer to display a full-screen logo, if the image matches screen resolution.
 By default, the Full Screen Logo option is disabled.
-NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options.
-Hybrid Graphics / Advanced Optimus Enable Hybrid Graphics / Advanced Optimus (when available) If selected, the computer allows both the integrated and discrete graphics controllers to work together for optimized capability and battery life.
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .
+Hybrid Graphics / Advanced Optimus Enable Hybrid Graphics / Advanced Optimus (when available) If selected, both the integrated and discrete graphics controllers work together for optimized capability and battery life.
 If not selected, the internal display and the left side Thunderbolt ports will be driven by the discrete graphics controller to prioritize graphics capability over battery life.
-For more information about the limitations on the number and type of supported displays, see External Display Connection Guide .
-Discrete Graphics Controller Direct Output Mode If selected, the computer sets the left side Thunderbolt ports to be managed by the discrete graphics controller, with the purpose of enabling unique discrete graphics controller features.
-The internal display will be managed by the integrated graphics controller.
-For more information about the limitations on the number and type of supported displays, see External Display Connection Guide .
+For more information on the limitations on the number and type of supported displays, see External Display Connection Guide .
+NOTE: To view this option, enable Advanced Setup mode as described in View Advanced Setup options .

-Table 47.
-System Setup options-Connection menu
+Table 45.
+System Setup options-Display menu (continued)